John Balbach, Associate Director, Impact Investments, John D. and Catherine T. MacArthur Foundation

 Rebekah Saul Butler, Co-Executive Director, Grove Foundation

-Rebekah Saul Butler is Co-Executive Director of the Grove Foundation, where she leads the Foundation’s transition to mission aligned investing, co-manages operations, and oversees the Foundation’s environment, health and safety-net grantmaking.
+Rebekah Saul Butler is Co-Executive Director of the Grove Foundation, where she leads the Foundation’s transition to mission aligned investing, co-manages operations, and directs the Foundation’s environment grantmaking.
 Prior to her work at the Foundation, she was a healthcare-focused strategy and operations consultant with Deloitte Consulting.
 She spent the beginning of her career as a policy associate at The Guttmacher Institute, where she was managing editor of the Guttmacher Report and spearheaded policy analysis on a range of subjects.
 Rebekah has served as chair of Funders for Reproductive Equity, on the steering committee of the Bay Area Workforce Funders Collaborative, and as an adolescent health expert on panels for the U.S. Department of Health and Human Services.
 She earned an AB in Sociology and Spanish from Stanford University and an MBA and MPH from UC Berkeley, where she helped launch the Global Social Venture Competition.
+She is also Managing Director of the Grove Action Fund.

 Catherine Covington, Managing Director, MCE Social Capital